-Just be cautious about the ways you go about to find money to pay for a wedding.
+Just be cautious about the ways you go about finding money to pay for a wedding.
 It’s only one day!

 Take advantage of coupons and discounts offered by vendors.

-You can make some quick money that will help pay for a wedding of your dreams.
+You can make some quick money that will help pay for the wedding of your dreams.

 They are a few surveys out there that are scams, they don’t pay well and are a waste of time.